South Gloucestershire Council

 What do Registrars Think of South Gloucestershire?

-"I’ve recently started in South Gloucestershire Council as my second Local Authority training placement.
+I’ve started in South Gloucestershire Council as my second Local Authority training placement.
 It’s a really welcoming team with a strong emphasis on developing a sense of ‘team’ alongside learning and working in projects and programmes.
 With my supervisor I’ve been able to shape my workstreams to help me work towards completing specific learning outcomes and to identify pieces of work to help me get a broad experience and develop both professional and personal skills.

 The team has a real focus on Registrar development with regular catch ups and CPD sessions.
 I’m regularly encouraged to pick up projects, access training or attend sessions that will help to enhance my Registrar experience.
-I’ve had great support from my Educational Supervisor and it’s helpful to have such an engaged and helpful wider team to support my learning."
+I’ve had great support from my Educational Supervisor and it’s helpful to have such an engaged and helpful wider team to support my learning.

-"South Gloucestershire Council has been my first placement as a public health registrar, and I couldn’t have asked for a more supportive place to begin my training.
-I arrived to lots of potential project ideas already available, but have also been able to tailor some of my work to my own specific areas of interest.
-Every single person I have been supervised by is passionate, dedicated and really supportive of registrars.”
+South Gloucestershire Council was my first placement as a public health registrar, and I couldn’t have asked for a more supportive place to begin my training.
+I arrived to lots of potential project ideas already available, but was also able to tailor some of my work to my own specific areas of interest.
+Every single person I was supervised by is passionate, dedicated and really supportive of registrars.

-Elizabeth Smout, placement in SG as ST2 Registrar
+ES, on placement in SG as ST2 Registrar

-“I started in South Gloucestershire Council in ST2 having moved from Field Services at PHE I have found everyone, at all levels, to be very welcoming, encouraging and supportive.
-There has been appropriate attention to working towards learning outcomes but also space to develop confidence and professional skills in general and it has been a very enjoyable training experience.“
+I started in South Gloucestershire Council in ST2 having moved from Field Services at PHE I found everyone, at all levels, to be very welcoming, encouraging and supportive.
+There was appropriate attention to working towards learning outcomes but also space to develop confidence and professional skills in general and it was a very enjoyable training experience.

-Claire Ferraro, placement in SG as ST2 Registrar
+CF, on placement in SG as ST2 Registrar

 Continuing Professional Development

-What is Unique About South Gloucestershire?
+What is unique About South Gloucestershire?

 South Gloucestershire Council offers Registrars the opportunity to work across a number of different Divisions within the organisation, for example with the planning team via the Built Environment Partnership Officer post, with climate change and sustainability, and with the environmental health and licensing teams through the Safer, Stronger Partnership.